Azure/azure-powershell/src/Migrate/docs/Start-AzMigrateServerMigration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-INPUTOBJECT <IMigrationItem>: Specifies the machine object of the replicating server.
+INPUTOBJECT <IMigrationItem>: Specifies the replicating server for which migration needs to be initiated.
+The server object can be retrieved using the Get-AzMigrateServerReplication cmdlet.
   - `[Location <String>]`: Resource Location
   - `[CurrentJobId <String>]`: The ARM Id of the job being executed.
   - `[CurrentJobName <String>]`: The job name.